-What you must pay when Services that are covered for you you get these services Obesity Screening and Therapy to Promote Sustained Weight Loss If you have a body mass index of 30 or more, we cover There is no coinsurance, intensive counseling to help you lose weight.
-This counseling copayment, or deductible for is covered if you get it in a primary care setting, where it can preventive obesity screening be coordinated with your comprehensive prevention plan.
-Talk and therapy. to your primary care doctor or practitioner to find out more.
-Cost-sharing may apply for other services you receive during the visit.
-Opioid Treatment Program Services Members of our plan with opioid use disorder (OUD) can You pay \$10 per encounter receive coverage of services to treat OUD through an Opioid as part of a Medicare-Treatment Program (OTP) which includes the following covered opioid treatment services: program.
+Services that are covered for you What you must pay when you get these services Opioid Treatment Program Services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: You pay \$25 per encounter as part of a Medicare-covered opioid treatment program.
 U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing

-Intake activities Periodic assessments
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments

-Services that are covered for you What you must pay when you get these services Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to: Authorization may be required.
-X-rays Laboratory tests Radiation (radium and isotope) therapy including technician materials and supplies You pay \$10 copayment for Medicare-covered X-rays.
-You pay \$0 copayment for Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Medicare-covered laboratory tests.
+Services that are covered for you What you must pay when you get these services Outpatient Diagnostic Tests and Therapeutic Services and Supplies Authorization may be required.
+Covered services include, but are not limited to: X-rays Laboratory tests Radiation (radium and isotope) therapy including You pay \$10 copayment for Medicare-covered X-rays. technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations You pay \$10 copayment for Medicare-covered laboratory tests.
 Blood - including storage and administration.
-Coverage of whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood that you need Other outpatient diagnostic tests You pay \$0 copayment for blood services.
-You pay 20% coinsurance with maximum payment of \$75 for Medicare-covered Diagnostic Radiological Services.
+Coverage of whole blood and packed red cells (as well as other components of blood) begins with the You pay \$0 copayment for blood services. first pint of blood that you need Other outpatient diagnostic tests You pay \$100 copayment for Ultrasound.
+You pay \$300 copayment for MRI, CT, PET, and other diagnostic/general imaging.
+You pay \$60 copayment for Medicare-covered Therapeutic Radiological Services.
 You will only pay one copayment per day even if multiple diagnostic tests or therapeutic services are performed.
 In this situation, the highest copayment applies.